 Does the use of the Hebrew word asah or bara in Genesis one preclude or exclude some sort of process?

 Several things may be observed about this question.
-First, it is designed to be answered “No,” and thus to suggest subtly that Genesis 1 will allow for some sort of developmental “process” as opposed to a rapid creation.
-Second, to my knowledge, no competent scholar has claimed that asah [“made,” (1:16)] and bara [“created,” (1:1)] have any intrinsic implications relative to “time.”
-This is a straw man.
-Third, there are, however, contextual indications, both in Genesis 1 and in passages elsewhere, which suggest rapid action in contrast to a protracted developmental process.
-For example, professor Raymond Surburg has noted: “The wording of the Genesis account seems to indicate a short time for the creative acts described.
+First, it is designed to be answered, “No,” and thus to subtly suggest that Genesis one will allow for some sort of developmental “process” as opposed to a rapid creation.
+Second, to my knowledge, no competent scholar has claimed that asah [“made” (1:16)] and bara [“created” (1:1)] have any intrinsic implications relative to “time.”
+This is a straw man!
+Third, there are, however, contextual indications, both in Genesis one, and in passages elsewhere, which suggest rapid action in contrast to a protracted developmental process.
+For example, Professor Raymond Surburg has noted: “The wording of the Genesis account seems to indicate a short time for the creative acts described.
 To illustrate, in Genesis 1:11 God literally commands, ‘Earth, sprout sprouts!’
 Immediately v.
 12 records the prompt response to the command-‘The earth caused the plants to go out.’
 The Genesis account nowhere even hints that eons or periods of time are involved.
 Instantaneous action seems to be what the writer stresses” (Darwin, Evolution and Creation, Paul Zimmerman, editor, Concordia, 1959, p.
 60).

 But suppose the question above had been worded like this: “Does the use of the Hebrew words asah and bara in Genesis one suggest a developmental process?”
-The answer most certainly would have to be “NO,” but this would hardly have been the response desired by the two professors!
+The answer most certainly would have to be “NO,” but this would hardly have been the response desired by the querists!

-Finally, it might be asked—what influences motivated the professors to frame the foregoing question, laying the groundwork for some kind of developmental process that allows for “indefinite periods of time” in Genesis 1?
+Finally, it might be asked: What influences have motivated the professors to frame the foregoing question so as to lay the groundwork for some kind of developmental process which allows for “indefinite periods of time” in Genesis one?!

 Is the Hebrew word asah or bara time limiting; that is, does the use of either of these words demand instantaneous creation?
-By “instantaneous” is intended “no perceptable [sic] time lapse.”
+By ‘instantaneous’ is intended ‘no perceptible time lapse.’

-This question is irrelevant.
-No one has argued that a rapid creation, within six literal, consecutive days, is demonstrated merely by the use of asah or bara.
+This question is utterly irrelevant.
+No one has argued that a rapid creation, within six, literal, consecutive days, is demonstrated merely by the use of asah or bara.
 But again, let us reverse the matter.
 “Are the Hebrew words asah and bara time-expanding; that is, does the use of either of these words demand vast eons of time?”
-The answer, of course, would be a resounding, “NO.” But that would not have left the same impression as the question asked by the professors.
+The answer, of course, would be a re sounding, “NO.” But that would not have left the same impression as the previous loaded question.